Tolkien fandom: Fan art

 Jackson's films made the work of the artists involved influential, indeed creating a stereotyped image of Middle-earth and its races of Elves, Dwarves, Orcs and Hobbits shared by fans and artists alike.
 Some fan artists draw inspiration from other sources; Anna Kulisz states that she based her painting of Arwen sewing Aragorn's banner on Edmund Leighton's 1911 painting Stitching the Standard.
 The German illustrator Anke Eißmann started out creating fan art, illustrating the German Tolkien Society's Der Flammifer von Westernis from 1991.
 She went on to make numerous paintings of scenes from The Silmarillion.
 Jenny Dolfen too has made paintings of scenes from The Silmarillion, making the transition from self-taught fan art to becoming a recognised and published artist.

+There is a fan edit, describing itself as 'purist', of the theatrical cut (Note: The cinema version.) of The Lord of the Rings: The Two Towers; it is called The Two Towers: The Purist Edit.
+Most of the changes in 2007 were incorporated into The Lord of the Rings – The Purist Edition, a fan edit which turns the entire trilogy into an eight-hour film without most of the changes.

 By region

 Dedicated Tolkien Societies provide platforms for a combination of fandom and academic literary study in several countries.